boubounokefalos/Diversion/README.md

 Special Thanks to:
 --------------------
-.*Voron Team for providing a solid base to start from (The Original SW).
++ Voron Team for providing a solid base to start from (The Original SW).
-.*All of this loving 3D printing community on the Voron Discord servers.
++ All of this loving 3D printing community on the Voron Discord servers.
-.*Yenda and Strayr for the idea of the more robust x/z motors.
++ Yenda and Strayr for the idea of the more robust x/z motors.
-.*richardjm for his snap-latch-2020 mod, which is used with tiny modifications.
++ richardjm for his snap-latch-2020 mod, which is used with tiny modifications.